itsroops/vcf_comp_with_gold_standard_sv/README.md

 ## Prerequisites

 1. Linux clusters having **slurm workload manager**.
+2. Availability of **wget** program.
+It can be checked using `which wget`.
+This is required for downloading files.
-2. Availability of **git** program.
+3. Availability of **git** program.
 It can be checked using `which git`.
 This is required for cloning the guthub repository.

 ## Installation
 Following are the steps of installation: